Corbin Bleu: Music career

 Bleu's first professionally recorded song was titled "Circles" or "Circles in My Mind" for his then TV show, Flight 29 Down.
 Bleu signed a contract with Hollywood Records, a Disney-owned label.
 His debut album Another Side, was released in May 2007.
 The album debuted at No. 36 on the Billboard 200 album charts, selling 18,000 in its first week.
 Bleu, who admires Prince, Michael Jackson, and Justin Timberlake, cowrote five songs on the album.
 One of those tracks was titled "Shake It Off", an ode to the musician Prince.
 In 2007 he toured in support of Another Side with the teen sister duo Aly & AJ.

 Bleu worked with Ne-Yo on "I Get Lonely", and with other performers such as Matthew Gerrard and Eric Hudson.
 A music video for his first single, "Push It to the Limit" premiered on the Disney Channel, and was used to promote the movie Jump In!
 "Push It to the Limit" reached the Top 20 on the Billboard Hot 100, and his second single, "Deal With It", was originally written and sung by Jay Sean.
 He later gave it to Bleu, whose version of the song features background vocals by Sean.
 The song went on to earn Sean a BMI Songwriter Award.
 Bleu sang the duet "Still There for Me" with Vanessa Hudgens for his debut album Another Side.

 Bleu toured with fellow High School Musical cast members from late November 2006 to late January 2007 in High School Musical: The Concert, and with Drake Bell and Aly & AJ performing in about 40 different cities.
-To promote his debut album, Bleu performed at the Nextfest Summer Tour with the teen sister duo Aly & AJ and Drake Bell with Special Guest Bianca Ryan.
+To promote his debut album, Bleu performed at the Nextfest Summer Tour with Aly & AJ and Drake Bell and special guest Bianca Ryan.

 His debut single "Run It Back Again" was featured in the movie Minutemen, on January 22, 2008.
 The song is also featured on Radio Disney Jams, Vol. 10.
 Bleu performed at the Crawford County Fair Grandstand with Vanessa Hudgens, on August 18, 2008.
 A week later, on August 25, Bleu performed at the Michigan State Fair with Raven-Symoné.

 His second album Speed of Light was released on March 10, 2009, via Hollywood Records.
 The album's first single, "Moments That Matter", was performed by Bleu at Kids' Inaugural: "We Are the Future".

 In 2017, Bleu signed a one-album recording contract with Ghostlight Records to distribute his Holiday Inn, The New Irving Berlin Musical soundtrack music, was released digitally on June 2, 2017.
 The album featured twenty-one songs, and was produced by Kurt Deutsch with Todd Whitelock serving as coproducer and Universal Stage Productions as executive producer.

-Bleu released his a two-album recording contract with Ghostlight Records to distribute his Kiss Me, Kate soundtrack music, the 24th cast album recording for Roundabout Theatre Company, since launching the musical theatre program with She Loves Me in 1993.
+Bleu later signed a two-album recording contract with Ghostlight Records to distribute his Kiss Me, Kate soundtrack music, the 24th cast album recording for Roundabout Theatre Company, since launching the musical theatre program with She Loves Me in 1993.